carpentries-incubator/workflows-nextflow/_episodes/05-processes-part1.md

 ~~~
 {: .output }

 By default the process command is interpreted as a **Bash** script.
-However any other scripting language can be used just simply starting the script with the corresponding [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) declaration.
+However, any other scripting language can be used just simply starting the script with the corresponding [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) declaration.
 For example:

 ~~~
 //process_python.nf